 On September 28, 2018, the Boston Foundation hosted the inaugural Coffee & Conversation at the Wonder of Learning, with a presentation and discussion on challenges facing the early childhood workforce.
 The following monthly breakfasts, beginning October 12, 2018, will feature an in-depth look at the work of each of the nine grantees and the emerging lessons from their cross-sector partnerships.
 We invite donors, early childhood stakeholders, and thought partners to join us in these learning sessions.

-Join us for the third session in our series, as Family Nurturing Center shares the work of their cross-sector partnership, Expanded Partnership for Allston-Brighton Family Support and Engagement.
+At the third session in the series, the Family Nurturing Center shared the work of their cross-sector partnership, Expanded Partnership for Allston-Brighton Family Support and Engagement.
 The partnership leverages parent liaisons to help parents get access to critical resources and information to improve health care access and outcomes.

 Our monthly Early Education Coffee and Conversation series began with a presentation from the Massachusetts Society for the Prevention of Cruelty to Children, and the work of their cross-sector partnership to develop and pilot a system for mental health services for DCF-involved children and families.

 Our second monthly Early Childhood Coffee & Conversation featured the United Way of Massachusetts Bay and Merrimack Valley.
 At this event, United Way will tell us about the work of their cross-sector partnership: Boston Early Childhood Shared Services Alliance.
 After a brief presentation, attendees will have the opportunity for dialogue with United Way about their work and opportunities to support it.